· 5 min read

 Written in by Simon Lehmann Editor

 Every metered exposure carries some error: a misread highlight, a backlit subject, a guess in changing light.
 What separates one medium from another is not whether error occurs but how much error can occur before the image fails.
 This tolerance is exposure latitude, and black and white negative film and digital sensors handle it in almost opposite ways.
-Understanding the difference clarifies why one medium is forgiving in the highlights and the other in the shadows.
+Understanding the difference clarifies why one medium is forgiving in the highlights and the other in the shadows, and which way to bias your meter for each.

 How Fujifilm Neopan 100 Acros II resists reciprocity failure to 120 seconds, and what its Super Fine-Sigma grain delivers.